Clement Warner: Siege of Petersburg (Summer–Winter 1864)

 After several days entrenched around Cold Harbor, II Corps was ordered to move again, this time across the James River, advancing to Petersburg.
 They, again, found Confederate forces entrenched around the city and took position against them, beginning the Second Battle of Petersburg.
 On June 18, the 36th Wisconsin joined an assault on the Confederate defenses, driving them out of their first line of entrenchments and pursuing them to their main line.
 The 36th Wisconsin again came under heavy fire at the second line of trenches—Colonel Savage was killed and Lt.
 Colonel Brown was wounded.
 The attack stalled, command of the regiment devolved to Major Warner, and both sides began to retrench for what became the Siege of Petersburg.

 On June 21, the 36th Wisconsin, with its brigade, moved left, extending the Union line and attempting to cut off the Petersburg Railroad, one of three remaining Confederate supply lines for the Petersburg defenders.
-The brigdade was flanked during the fighting and about half their men were captured; the 36th Wisconsin managed to avoid capture, but took casualties in the fighting.
+The brigade was flanked during the fighting and about half their men were captured; the 36th Wisconsin managed to avoid capture, but took casualties in the fighting.
 On June 24, they were relieved from the front and went into camp until July 25.
 Lt.
 Colonel Brown was unable to return to duty but was nevertheless commissioned colonel; Major Warner was promoted to lieutenant colonel, and had effective command of the regiment for the next several months.
 In just 37 days from their arrival at Spotsylvania County, the regiment had suffered over 200 wounded and 100 dead, including two colonels.